CoborgCMU/Arduino-project/README.md

 Coborg-Platform/arduino_ws/src/arduino_files/libraries/ros_lib/ros/msg.h:40:10: fatal error: cstring: No such file or directory
  #include <cstring>

-Basically the `rosrun rosserial_arduino make_libraries.py .` command installs a broken ros_lib library (I know.
-Why ROS, Why...).
-Copy the contents from ros_lib_backup into ros_lib and you will be able to compile the arduino code (overwrite).
+Basically the `rosrun rosserial_arduino make_libraries.py .` was not located in the correct directory.
+Make sure your Arduino compiler can see the correct library folder.